apepenkov/procsman/readme.md

-## ProcsManager
+# ProcsManager 🛠️

-ProcsManager is a simple tool to manage processes in a Linux/Windows environment.

-The backend is written in go, frontend in react.
+**ProcsManager** is a user-friendly tool designed for both Linux and Windows environments, perfect for managing your processes added via the web interface.
+It's not just about handling what's running on your server but bringing under control those specially added processes.
+Dive into management effortlessly with its Go-based backend and React-powered frontend.

-## Features
+## Features 🌟

-- A simple web interface to manage processes
+- **Web Interface**: A straightforward web interface to oversee your processes.
-- Start, stop, restart, and kill processes
+- **Process Management**: Start, stop, restart, and kill processes seamlessly.
-- Configure environment variables, arguments, and working directory
+- **Configuration Flexibility**: Tweak environment variables, arguments, and the working directory to your needs.
-- View historical process CPU and memory usage
+- **Monitoring**: Keep an eye on historical CPU and memory usage of all processes.
-- View logs of processes
+- **Logging**: Access detailed logs for a clear overview of process activities.
-- Auto-restart processes on failure
+- **Resilience**: Auto-restart capabilities for processes that fail unexpectedly.
-- Send notifications in telegram on process failure
+- **Notifications**: Get Telegram alerts instantly on process failures.
-- Separate processes into groups (with inheritance of settings)
+- **Grouping**: Organize your processes into groups for better management, with settings inheritance.
-- Both English and Russian languages are supported
+- **Languages**: Supports both English and Russian, catering to diverse user bases.
-- Dark and light themes
+- **Themes**: Choose between dark and light modes for your visual comfort.
-- Pin important processes to the top of the list
+- **Prioritization**: Pin the most critical processes to the top for quick access.

 <details>
-<summary>Click to see screenshots</summary>
+<summary>📸 Click to see screenshots</summary>
     Main view
     <img src="screenshots/main_view.png">
     Process view
     <img src="screenshots/process_view.png">
     Process edit
     <img src="screenshots/process_edit.png">
-    Card mode (targeted for mobile devices)
+    Card mode (perfect for mobile use)
     <img src="screenshots/card_mode.png">
 </details>

-## Installation
+## Installation 🛠️

-Regardless of the method (docker or manual), you need to populate configuration files.
+Before diving into the setup, make sure to edit the following configuration files:

 Here are the files you need to edit:
 1. `config.json` - main configuration file: